wookie-fatcat/agility/CHECKLIST.md

 # Checklist of Things To Do/Check Before Starting Agility

-- You must reside in the UK
+- You must reside in the UK (excluding N Ireland where, unfortunately, Octopus is not a supplier)

 - Your Inverter must be a Solis Hybrid Inverter with attached battery storage

+  - additionally, currently your inverter must use an S3-Wifi Data Logger.

   - charging and discharging your batteries must be controlled by the Solis Inverter.
 Check with your installer if in doubt